bsc-pm-ompss-at-fpga/distributed_Cholesky/README.md

 ![cholesky_imp-Page-5](https://github.com/bsc-pm-ompss-at-fpga/distributed_Cholesky/assets/17345627/8cc96839-e6b2-4ac5-b0e8-839ff0f8e0cf)

+In this example, we have the lower triangle of a 4x4 block matrix.
 The numbers represent the rank owner of that block, as well as the colors.
 The first question is how to allocate the blocks on each rank.
 I.e. after the first block, what should go next, the  block on the right, bottom, left?
-In the figure it is not obvious because there are only 3 blocks.
-But the general idea is to store one anti-diagonal of blocks after the other, from top-left to bottom-right.
+The general idea is to store one anti-diagonal of blocks after the other, from top-left to bottom-right.
 Then, each anti-diagonal store it from bottom-left to top-right.

 ![cholesky_imp-Page-5 (1)](https://github.com/bsc-pm-ompss-at-fpga/distributed_Cholesky/assets/17345627/5ba07c23-5a09-45fd-ad20-5aba2a3e3ca5)

 This figure represents a bit better the memory layout of the previous example with 3 ranks.
-Now, the numbers on each block represent the *block* coordinates, and the color represents the rank owner.
+Now, the numbers on each block represent the block coordinates, and the color represents the rank owner.
 As you can see, in memory each rank only stores the blocks owned by itself, with the aforementioned order.
 This memory layout is very useful because it allow us to get the memory address of any block from the block coordinates with a generic formula.
 For example, for rank 0, with just some arithmetic operations we can learn that block $(3,0)$ is in address $1$ in memory, or that block $(3,3)$ is in address $3$.

 For that, we start with how to calculate the number of elements in a given anti-diagonal $d$.
 The answer is $d/2 + 1$ when $d > n$, being $n$ the number of blocks in a single dimension of the matrix, and with integer division, i.e. truncating the decimals.
+All divisions we show from now on are integer divisions.

 ![cholesky_imp-Page-5 (2)](https://github.com/bsc-pm-ompss-at-fpga/distributed_Cholesky/assets/17345627/05f4453a-5068-4e2b-8a32-899b42df57bf)